ecksii/ecksii/README.md

 - 👋 Hi, I’m @ecksii
 - 👀 I’m interested in...a lot!
 Have about 5 unfinished projects on the go...time to start a new one! 😍
-- 🌱 I’m currently procrastinating
+- 🌱 Likely urrently procrastinating
 - 💞️ I’m looking to collaborate on any ideas you might have!
-- 📫 How to reach me, discord @ecksi_11
+- 📫 discord @ecksi_11
 - ⚡ Fun fact: I lose my phone daily

 <!---